SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 These changes:

 - Articulation - Modulation of available parameters and usage of extra samples to produce expressive musical notes.

+- Case-insensitive - Indicates that a UTF-8 character or string treats alphabetic characters of upper or lower case as identical.

+- Case-sensitive - Indicates that a UTF-8 character or string treats alphabetic characters of upper or lower case as distinct.

 - Downloadable - SF version 2, 3 or SFe file obtained from the internet.
 (Old meaning referred to the obsolete ROM system)

 - MIDI Bank - Groups of up to 128 presets, which can be selected by the two MIDI "Bank Select" control changes (CC00 and CC32).

 And these removals: